 It is important that you understand how study abroad finances work and allow time to budget for your time abroad.
 You can learn about study abroad finance policies through our website, but please be mindful that everyone’s financial aid package is different.
 Therefore, all students are encouraged to meet with Jennifer Behmer, Associate Director of Financial Aid, to learn how much of your financial aid and scholarships will or will not transfer to your study abroad experience.

 7. Complete the E-town Study Abroad Application

 Once you’ve decided that you want to study abroad, you’ll need to complete the College’s study abroad application.
 This is a simple application, where you indicate that you plan to study abroad in a future term, let the Study Abroad Office know which program you’re interested in attending and why you selected it.
 To review study abroad eligibility requirements, application deadlines and other important information, check out our ‘Apply to Study Abroad’ webpage.
 You can begin your application through the 'Apply to Study Abroad' webpage or the 'Apply Now!' button on the Study Abroad Office homepage.

 8. Apply to your intended study abroad program

 Once you’ve completed all the prior steps and been approved by the College to study abroad, you can apply to your desired program.
 Your program will not be able to accept you, until they know the College has approved your decision to go abroad, so you’ll need to be mindful of these steps when approaching deadlines.

-If you have any questions, please reach out to the Study Abroad Office by contacting the Study Abroad Advisor or Outreach Coordinator, or stopping by Nicarry 117 & 118 during business hours.
+If you have any questions, please reach out to the Study Abroad Office by contacting the Study Abroad Advisor or Outreach Coordinators, or stopping by Nicarry 117 & 118 during business hours.